Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Experiment

+Besides validating DASH across different tasks, we also examine whether its evolutionary optimization transfers across different solver backbones within the same task.
 Table~\ref{tab:tsp_transfer_framework} shows that DASH consistently improves all three TSP backbones (GLS/ILS/LKH) on TSPLIB, reducing both gap and runtime on small and large instances.
 The gains across distinct backbones indicate that DASH acts as a general optimizer rather than being tied to a specific solver.

-Table~\ref{tab:cost_gen_tsp} studies generalization under a distribution shift: all methods are trained under the same setting as Table~\ref{tab:tsp20_1000} (100 evaluations) and tested on TSPLIB.
-For baselines, (+Iters) increases the evaluation budget to 5 $\times$, and (+Groups) trains group-specific solvers using the same grouping protocol as DASH.
-Base LHD baselines degrade on TSPLIB, and mitigating the shift via (+Iters) or (+Groups) is token-expensive; (+Groups) can also increase test-time runtime when the selected specialists are slower.
-In contrast, DASH achieves similar train and test gaps with much lower test-time runtime, without a substantial increase in token usage required by (+Iters) or (+Groups), indicating that PLR enables group-aware specialization efficiently.
-Additional results on instantiating DASH with different base LLMs are reported in Appendix~\ref{app:AblationStudy}.
+Table~\ref{tab:cost_gen_tsp} studies generalization under a distribution shift by evaluating solvers evolved under the same 100-evaluation setting on TSPLIB.
+For baselines, (+Iters) increases the evolution budget to 5 $\times$, and (+Groups) trains group-specific solvers using the same grouping protocol as DASH.
+Among the compared baselines, MEoH uses the fewest tokens in the standard setting, but its gap increases clearly from evolution to TSPLIB.
+Increasing the evaluation budget or introducing group-specific training can reduce this shift, but both require substantially higher token cost.
+Compared with MEoH, Hercules is more stable under the same shift, which is consistent with its use of historical search experience during heuristic generation and evaluation.
+In contrast, DASH maintains low gap from evolution to TSPLIB test while also achieving the lowest runtime on both sides, showing that PLR improves robustness to distribution shift without the additional optimization cost.

+Table~\ref{tab:tsplib_equal_budget_est} compares Conventional Solvers and LHD Frameworks under time-constrained evaluation, where the time budget is fixed to 10 s for TSPLIB-small and 60 s for TSPLIB-large.
+Under the same budget, DASH achieves the best results among the compared LHD frameworks on both instance scales.
+On TSPLIB-small, DASH surpasses best-performing LHD framework Hercules, reducing the gap from 0.216\% to 0.122\% and the runtime from 0.576 s to 0.263 s.
+On TSPLIB-large, DASH again achieves both lower gap and lower runtime, improving from 1.967\% to 1.224\% in gap and from 19.977 s to 4.520 s in runtime.
+DASH is also the LHD method closest to the C implementation LKH3, especially on TSPLIB-small where it reaches near-zero gap with comparable runtime.

+Table~\ref{tab:tsplib_run_to_stop_all} further compares Conventional Solvers and LHD Frameworks under time-unconstrained evaluation.
+We remove the time budget and, for LHD frameworks, fix the GLS backbone to 1000 iterations.
+For a fair comparison, we disable SSL in DASH.
+Under this setting, most LHD frameworks improve further, especially on TSPLIB-large.
+ReEvo provides a representative example: its gap on TSPLIB-large improves from 3.189\% to 1.443\%, but its runtime increases from 36.996 s to 125.306 s.
+Under the same unconstrained setting, DASH w/o SSL reaches 0.824\% on TSPLIB-large in 26.240 s, and 0.010\% on TSPLIB-small in 2.104 s.
+Although SSL is disabled in this setting, these results still show that the mechanisms evolved by DASH retain clear potential for further improvement when additional solving budget is allowed.